mbrioski/Vagrant-Lamp-Stack/README.md

 **See apache2 working on port 8080 in your browser at url http://localhost:8080 or at http://myapp.dev:8080**

+###Configure XDebug to Run on remote virtual machine
+Todo
 ###Switch on your virtual machine
 After you have installed the first time this package, you can use all vagrant command to use your LAMP virtual machine
 - vagrant up